1997 European Grand Prix: Media reaction

 In England, Schumacher's manoeuvre against Damon Hill at the 1994 Australian Grand Prix was used as a comparison in many media reports.
 The Times wrote that Schumacher had "sacrificed his reputation by an act of such cynicism that it lost him the right to any sympathy".
 The BBC pointed to Schumacher's "history of being involved in controversial collisions", saying the German driver had a "chequered record" and claiming the 1990 Macau Grand Prix and 1991 Nürburgring 430 kilometres as other instances of previous Schumacher controversy.
 The public broadcaster also posited that the affair "left Formula One's glamorous image in a poor light."
-The Independent noted that "many observers remain convinced Schumacher and Ferrari, major attractions in the Formula One show, have been given preferential treatment".
-In 2006, nine years after the incident, The Guardian would cite it as an example of Schumacher's "ruthlessness".
+The Independent commented that "many observers remain convinced Schumacher and Ferrari, major attractions in the Formula One show, have been given preferential treatment".
+In 2006, nine years after the incident, The Guardian cited it as an example of Schumacher's "ruthlessness".

-In the Australian telecast of the race, former world champion Alan Jones stated that there was “no doubt in [his] mind that Schumacher deliberately drove into the side of him to have him off, à la Damon Hill at Adelaide”, while co-commentator Darrell Eastlake said that it's "not the way the world championship should have been decided and viewers around the world would be disappointed with that sort of act” and his "credibility falls away a bit”.
+In the Australian telecast of the race, former world champion Alan Jones stated that there was "no doubt in [his] mind that Schumacher deliberately drove into the side of him to have him off, à la Damon Hill at Adelaide", while presenter Darrell Eastlake said that it was "not the way the world championship should have been decided and viewers around the world would be disappointed with that sort of act" and his "credibility falls away a bit".
 Ferrari hosted a press conference on the Tuesday after Jerez during which Schumacher admitted that he had made a mistake but said it was a misjudgment rather than a deliberate attempt to take out Villeneuve.
-"I am human like everyone else and unfortunately I made a mistake," he said.
-"I don't make many but I did this time."
+He said: "I am human like everyone else and unfortunately I made a mistake.
+I don't make many but I did this time."

-In their respective books on Schumacher, James Allen and Swiss motorsports author Luc Domenjoz have both since expressed the view that Villeneuve went into the corner too fast, and without Schumacher turning into him would have overshot the turn.